GeographicDrive/GeoDrive/README.md

 - 3D Cesium mode is first-person only; use 3D CSS mode for third-person chase cam
 - Flight physics are simplified for gameplay, not realistic simulation
 - Requires internet connection for map tiles (unless cached by service worker)

+  🤖 AI-Assisted Development

+GeoDrive was developed with the assistance of artificial intelligence tools.

+AI was used throughout the project to help with:

+- Code generation and prototyping
+- Feature implementation
+- Bug fixing and optimization
+- UI/UX improvements
+- Documentation and project structure

+All final design decisions, integration, testing, and project direction were performed by the author.

+GeoDrive is an example of human creativity and AI-assisted software development working together.

 ## 🙏 Credits

 - **Map tiles**: © [ArcGIS](https://www.arcgis.com/)